A Few Words About ADHD Coaching

-Generally speaking coaching is a process that allows individuals to reflect and gain awareness of who they are, what’s truly important in their lives and develop strategies to help them move forward.
+Generally speaking, coaching is a process that allows individuals to reflect and gain awareness of who they are and what’s truly important in their lives and develop strategies to help them move forward.
+At the same time, there are other important people in our lives - ones who may not fully understand what it means to live with ADHD.
+That is why I offer my services to both - individuals with ADHD and non-ADHD adults - so that there can be some harmony in daily life once again.

-The style I practise is called non-directive coaching.
-This is a form of coaching where you will not be offered the keys to a better life, but rather your mind will be expanded in a profound way so as to make you able to forge those keys yourself.
-To put it more simply, instead of just giving commands, suggestions or forming to-do lists; exposure to a series of strategies will provide you with a chance to look at situations from a different perspective.
+To put it more simply, instead of just giving commands, suggestions, or forming to-do lists; exposure to a series of strategies will provide you with a chance to look at situations from a different perspective.
 Figure out what’s holding you back; gain valuable insights along with the clarity to focus on what you need to do and how to do it.

 What Do The Experts Say About ADHD Coaching?